-- 1. The Quality Department will be responsible for compiling and reporting results of FPPE and OPPE to the Medical Executive Committee(s). - 2.
-An OPPE Practitioner or AHP-specific profile that illustrates performance over the reappointment cycle will be utilized at the time of reappointment. - 3.
-The Quality Department will be responsible for collaborating with the Medical Executive Committee or the Medical Staff Committee/Department to review the continued relevance of the selected indicators and triggers. - 4.
-The Quality Management Department must obtain authorization from the appropriate department or committee prior to initiating a specific FPPE or individual case review process.
+- 1. The Quality Management Department will be responsible for compiling and reporting results of FPPE and OPPE to the Medical Staff Committee(s). - 2.
+The Quality Management Department must obtain authorization from the appropriate department or committee prior to initiating a specific FPPE or individual case review process as noted herein and by predetermined medical staff criteria. - 3.
+An OPPE Practitioner or AHP-specific profile that illustrates performance over the two-year reappointment cycle will be utilized at the time of reappointment. - The Quality Management Department will be responsible for collaborating with each the appropriate Medical Staff Committee/Department on a triannual basis to review the continued relevance of the selected indicators and triggers.